Sound Discovery Community Engagement

 Help Support Important Programs in Lancaster

-Contributions made to our Sound Discover Community Engagement Programs or through Extraordinary Give (November 20 Only!) directly support all 7 of our education and outreach initiatives.
+Contributions made to our Sound Discover Community Engagement Programs directly support all 7 of our education and outreach initiatives.

 In collaboration with Carnegie Hall, The Lancaster Symphony Orchestra is participating in Link Up – The Orchestra Rocks, a music education program provided by Carnegie Hall’s Weill Music Institute, during the 2020-2021 season.
 Link Up is a hands-on music program for students in grades 3–5 that explores orchestral repertoire in the classroom while preparing students to sing and play recorders or string instruments from home in a culminating virtual LSO Link Up concert in May 2021.

 The Gift of Music Instrument loan program empowers students throughout Lancaster County to learn to play an instrument.
 The Gift of Music program collects, restores, and distributes band and orchestra instruments to music programs with students who cannot afford the cost of renting or purchasing an instrument of their own.

 Our Sound Discovery programs have provided musical instruments to Lancaster County students in need for over a decade, but those loaned instruments require reeds, strings, cork grease or valve oil to operate, and that is where the “Play it Forward” program picks up.
 Music teachers in the School District of Lancaster send their equipment wishlists to the LSO, and, through the generosity of our donors and grants, we purchase and distribute the requested materials.

 Traveling instrument petting zoos surround the Music Discovery performances and are presented throughout Lancaster County.
 These interactive sessions provide an opportunity for the students to “play” instruments they heard at the performances just days before.